Edward B. Barry: As commanding officer

 Unlike on Vicksburg, Barry's performance on the Kentucky was uninspiring.
 Only a week after taking command of the ship, on January 7, the Kentucky was exiting Tompkinsville in a fleet with four other ships when she ran aground.
 The blunder created a chain reaction effect, with the following USS Kearsarge intentionally grounding herself, before the ensuing USS Alabama delivered a glancing blow to Kentucky.
 There was initial belief Barry would be completely absolved from blame due to his reputation as an excellent navigator.
 Nonetheless, Barry was blamed for a "slight mistake" during Kentucky's grounding, with the majority of the fault going to an "incompetent helmsman".
-Following a lackluster stint at the helm, Barry was eventually ordered to relinquish command of the ship to then-Captain Walter C. Cowles.
+Following a lackluster stint in command, Barry was eventually ordered to relinquish command of the ship to then-Captain Walter C. Cowles.
 Shortly before the passing of the torch, Barry's Kentucky again ran aground, this time near Lambert's Point.
 On November 1, 1907, Barry left the Kentucky to manage the largest Naval Recruiting Station, headquartered in New York City.
 The Kentucky, under the command of Cowles, would go on to be part of the notable Great White Fleet just a month after Barry's detachment.

 In December, Barry departed the recruiting station and became the supervisor of the naval auxiliaries of the Atlantic coast.
 There he participated in multiple inquiries, including the court-martial of Commander Charles C. Marsh, who accidentally led to the sinking of USS Yankee.
 Following the retirement of Rear Admiral William J. Barnette, Barry was promoted to rear admiral on February 1, 1909.
-A few months later, despite initially being promised command of the fourth division of the United States Atlantic Fleet, Barry was reassigned to command the second division of the United States Pacific Fleet after the division's predecessor, Uriel Sebree, became Commander-in-Chief, U.S. Pacific Fleet.
+A few months later, despite initially being promised command of the fourth division of the United States Atlantic Fleet, Barry was reassigned to command the second division of the United States Pacific Fleet after the division's predecessor, Rear Admiral Uriel Sebree, became Commander-in-Chief, U.S. Pacific Fleet.